ovh/docs/pages/manage_and_operate/observability/logs_data_platform/ingestion_kubernetes_fluent_bit/guide.en-us.md

 helm upgrade --install --namespace logging  -f values.yaml fluent-bit fluent/fluent-bit
 ```

-**values.yaml** is the file that contains the modifid configuration.
+**values.yaml** is the file that contains the modified configuration.

 Verify that the pods are running correctly with the command:

 ```bash
 kubectl get pods --namespace logging
 ```

-You can now fly to the stream interface to witness your beautifully structured logs
+You can now fly to the stream interface to witness your beautifully structured logs.

 ![kube_graylog](images/kube_graylog.png){.thumbnail}